jandelgado/rabtap/README.md

  --by-connection      output of info command starts with connections.
  --consumers          include consumers and connections in output of info command.
  -d, --durable        create durable exchange/queue.
- --filter EXPR        Filter for info command to filter queues (see README.md) -h, --help           print this help.
+ --filter EXPR        Predicate for info command to filter queues [default: true]
+                      (see README.md for details)
+ -h, --help           print this help.
  -j, --json           print/save/publish message metadata and body to a
                       single JSON file.
 JSON body is base64 encoded.
 Otherwise